Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 We also like that the Uniden UM380 comes already connected to the Specific Area Message Encoding weather alert channel.
 This channel keeps you posted about the local weather and that of the locations ahead of you thereby allowing you to prepare beforehand.

 In addition to this, we like that this radio allows triple channel monitoring.
-This means that you’ll be getting vital updates from 3 channels simultaneously without leaving the working channel.
+This means that you’ll be getting important updates from 3 channels simultaneously without leaving the working channel.

 In case the worst happens, it’s quite impressive that this radio is also fitted with a Class D DSC button that makes it easy for rescuers to locate where you are with ease.